zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/faq.md

 ### How do I display HTML in a grid column?

 By default the Kendo UI Grid for ASP.NET MVC will encode the HTML entities present in the data.
-To disable that use the [Encoded](/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/GridBoundColumnBuilderi#encodedsystem.boolean) method.
+To prevent that call the [Encoded](/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/GridBoundColumnBuilderi#encodedsystem.boolean) method and pass `false` as the argument.

 #### Example: Display HTML Entities In Grid Columns